Utah Deaf History and Culture

 Picture The Territorial Reform School, Ogden, Utah

 1896: In 1896, when Utah became a state, the Territorial Reform School was converted by the legislature into the Utah School for the Deaf.
 This school was established on 57 acres of land in Ogden on September 15, 1896.
-For the first time, a school for blind students was added, and the institution was renamed Utah School for the Deaf and Blind.
+For the first time, a school for Blind students was added, and the institution was renamed Utah School for the Deaf and Blind.

 The picture attached shows the Main Building of the Utah School for the Deaf in Ogden, Utah, with the Annex Building located at the back of the Main Building.